BreakCodeLearn/redis-learning/README.md

 (Try clearing the browser cookies if you face any issues in opening the IDE url)

-Click on the provided IDE, locate the 'RedisChallenge' java file and execute/ run the program.
+Click on the provided IDE, locate the 'RedisChallenge' java file and execute/run the program.
 You can check the output of the program on the IDE

 If you want to execute code in another IDE or locally then complete the following steps;